-You can defer paying income tax at the time TMRS issues your refund by rolling your funds over into an IRA or other qualified plan.
+You can defer paying income tax on your refund by rolling it into an IRA or other qualified plan.
 If you don't, the IRS requires TMRS to withhold 20% of your refund.
 Depending on your age at the time you end employment and receive your refund, the IRS may assess an additional 10% early withdrawal tax when you file your taxes.
 See the Special Tax Notice Regarding Plan Payments attached to the Refund Application for more information.

-Member Service Center
+Member Service Center tmrs.com